 - Any changes to the parade will be posted at www.coralville.org/news and at www.coralville.org/4thFestParade as soon as possible.

 If the parade must be canceled, it will not be rescheduled.
 Hundreds of people volunteer to be in the parade, and many logistics are involved with staging, street closures, public safety, and more behind the scenes.
 Rescheduling the parade is not possible.

 Be in the Parade

 - Review the packet sent to registered entrants one week prior to the parade.

-- Download the Parade Entrant Lineup Info Packet (PDF)
+- Download 2023 Parade Entrant Lineup and Information Packet (PDF)

 - Park in the Hy-Vee parking lot or a nearby lot.

-- Only parade vehicle entries may be in the staging area at LIFEchurch parking area.
+- Only parade vehicle entries may be in the staging areas.